scadettt/Projectile-Motion-Game/README.md

 The path of trajectory is calculated using the following equations,  <br/>

 sx = uxt + cannoninitialpos[0] <br/>
 sy = uyt − g2t2 + cannoninitialpos[1] <br/>

 where sx is the horizontal distance and sy is the vertical distance.

+traj_tracker(): <br/>
-The function traj_tracker() is called to draw the path of the trajectory using dotted lines. <br/>
+This function is called to draw the path of the trajectory using dotted lines.
+The distance between each point on the line of trajectory and the target is calculated and added to the list, distance.<br/>

+min(): <br/>
-The distance between each point on the line of trajectory and the target is calculated and added to the list, distance.
-The min() function is used to find the closest distance, and cal_traj(ux, uy, cannon_initial_pos) will return it. <br/>
+This function is used to find the closest distance. <br/>

+cal_traj(ux, uy, cannon_initial_pos): <br/>
+This function will return the closest distance based on the output from min(). <br/>

 traj_tracer(k, sx, sy): <br/>
 This function takes in 3 parameters, k, sx, and sy. k is a variable that allows the line to be dotted, and parameters sx and sy are the values calculated in the calc_traj(ux, uy, cannon_initial_pos) function.
 This function moves the cannon object to the next instantaneous coordinates, drawing a dotted trajectory line along the way. <br/>